Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

 \subsubsection{Component Contributions}

-Table~\ref{tab:ablation_loss} summarizes the performance impact of DFDR and MDSF components.
-Experiments used Faster R-CNN as the baseline, with the Daytime-Clear (D-clear) domain as the source, evaluating mAP across four target domains.
+Table~\ref{tab:ablation_loss} summarizes the performance impact of our core components, DFDR and MDSF.
+We use Faster R-CNN as the baseline, with the Daytime-Clear (D-Clear) domain as the source, and report the mAP on the source and four target domains, as well as the mPT.

-The first row of Table~\ref{tab:ablation_loss} gives the baseline results.
-The second row concerns the feature reassembly loss.
-By ablating only the feature reassembly loss, we achieve a substantial 5.8\% improvement in performance on the source domain, with significant gains in the target domains, specifically a 9.3\% increase in the Night-Sunny(N-Sunny) scenario.
-This indicates that an entropy difference-driven mechanism effectively selects robust and discriminative feature channels under different lighting conditions.
+The first row shows the baseline performance, achieving an mPT of 25.3\%.
+Introducing only the feature reassembly loss ($\mathcal{L}_{\mathrm{rea.}}$) from DFDR (second row) yields a significant 5.4\% absolute gain in mPT, primarily by improving performance in scenarios with varied lighting and weather conditions.
+This demonstrates that our entropy-driven mechanism is highly effective at selecting robust and discriminative feature channels.

-Adding alignment loss (third row) further elevates performance to 57.0\% in the source domain, with an extra 0.7\% gain in Night-Rainy (N-Rainy) conditions.
-This demonstrates feature alignment reduces structural domain differences, particularly under extreme low-light settings.
-The domain adversarial loss of MDSF (third row) alone also shows strong performance, especially in Daytime-Foggy(D-Foggy) scenarios (+4.2\%).
-This highlights the value of adversarial training in constructing continuous domain spaces for invariant feature learning.
+When the full DFDR module is enabled by adding the alignment loss ($\mathcal{L}_{\mathrm{align}}$) (third row), the mPT shows a further modest gain to 30.9\%.
+While the average improvement appears small, the importance of $\mathcal{L}_{\mathrm{align}}$ is multi-faceted.
+First, it provides a stable gain on the most challenging domain (Night-Rainy, +0.7\%) and also improves source domain performance by 1.0\%, acting as a beneficial regularizer.
+Second, its primary role is to enable synergy with MDSF.
+As seen by comparing the fourth row (MDSF only, 29.2\% mPT) and the fifth row (DFDR + MDSF, 32.2\% mPT), the pre-alignment from DFDR unlocks a substantial +3.0\% mPT gain for the adversarial fusion process.
+This confirms that $\mathcal{L}_{\mathrm{align}}$ creates a better-structured feature space for subsequent modules.

-The fourth row of Table~\ref{tab:ablation_loss} shows that the adversarial loss afforded by MDSF alone provides a fair amount of performance gain, with the Daytime-Foggy scenario achieving a +4.2\% increase.
-It thereby validates the formulation of a continuous domain transformation space in which the model is adversarially trained to learn domain-invariant representations.
-Joined together, DFDR and MDSF provide the best performance across all domains.
-This synergy arises from complementary roles: DFDR isolates domain-invariant features, while MDSF smooths cross-domain transitions through feature fusion.
+To further validate the general effectiveness of our components, we conduct a similar ablation study on the SDG-SS task, with results shown in Table \ref{tab:ablation_loss_ss}.
+On this task, the alignment loss provides a more pronounced and consistent improvement, contributing 1.2\% to the average mIoU when added to the reassembly loss.
+This proves that all components, including the alignment term, are integral to our framework's success across different vision tasks.

-Moreover, leveraging pseudo-target domain data for MIC-based domain adaptation inherently improves performance (57.2\% on the source domain).
-Integrating DFDR and MDSF further enhances results, particularly in Dusk-Rainy and Night-Rainy scenarios, with additional gains of 7.6\% and 4.0\%, respectively.
-This confirms the compatibility of our joint optimization framework with existing UDA techniques.
+Finally, integrating our full framework with an external UDA method like MIC further boosts the mPT to 34.7\%, confirming the compatibility and plug-and-play nature of our approach.